-- the write-off exceeds 1% of annual income or £45k individually (whichever is smaller), or - the write-off takes the College's cumulative total write-offs for the academic year beyond 5% of its annual income or £250k (whichever is the smaller).
+- The write-off exceeds 1% of annual income or £45k individually (whichever is smaller). - The write-off takes the College's cumulative total write-offs for the academic year beyond 5% of its annual income or £250k (whichever is the smaller).